cisprague/Astro.IQ/docs/_posts/2017-03-16-Using-Ballistic-Guesses.md

 ![png]({{ site.baseurl }}/assets/Guessing_files/Guessing_13_0.png)

 #### Control
 From *optimal control* theory, one can analyse how the nature of the system's control should behave.
-One introduces a vector of non physical *costate* variables
+There is a vector of non physical *costate* variables

 $$ \pmb{\lambda}^\intercal = [\lambda_x, \lambda_y, \lambda_{v_x}, \lambda_{v_y}, \lambda_m] $$

-and subsequently defines the system's *Hamiltonian*
+, from which the system's *Hamiltonian* is defined

 $$ \mathcal{H} = \pmb{\lambda}^\intercal \dot{\pmb{s}} + \mathcal{L} $$